Skip to content

 Res judicata has broad practical applications.
 Recently, its use was tested in the 2018 patent lawsuit, Sowinski v.
 California Air Resources Board, which affirmed res judicata applied not only to cases resolved on the merits —the facts and evidence of a case—but also ones adjudicated on procedural grounds.

-The first lawsuit occurred in 2015, when Richard Sowinski, inventor of an electronic method for claiming pollution tax credits, sued the California Air Resources Board (CARB) over their alleged use of his patent in one of their programs.
+The facts of the case are that in 2015 Richard Sowinski, inventor of an electronic method for claiming pollution tax credits, sued the California Air Resources Board (CARB) over their alleged use of his patent in one of their programs.
 The court dismissed the complaint because Sowinski failed to respond to motions before the deadline.

 Sowinski filed a lawsuit again in 2018, this time seeking infringement damages from the 2015 case decision.
 He argued that res judicata should not apply since a prior suit was, in fact, resolved on procedural grounds, rather than the merits of the purported infringement.
 However, the U.S. Court of Appeals for the Federal Circuit affirmed the lower court ruling applying res judicata anyway, since the cases were essentially the same.

-What attorneys need to know about res judicata in court
+What do attorneys need to know about res judicata in court

 Generally, the value of res judicata lies in its preservation of time and resources.
 It is also, logically, a very intuitive piece of law.
 The burdens to the court are obvious when you remove important protections against waste and frivolity.

-“If at first you don’t succeed, try again” is a fine concept for little leaguers and struggling artists; however, it doesn’t work quite so well with respect to attorneys, judges, plaintiffs, and defendants.
-For these reasons, we see great application of the doctrine in our judicial system.
+“If at first you don’t succeed, try again” is a fine concept for little leaguers and struggling artists; however, it doesn’t work quite so well for attorneys, judges, plaintiffs, and defendants.
+For these reasons, we see great application of the doctrine of res judicata in our judicial system.

 More answers